Notstevee/Parallel-Computing-CS419-./asst1/README.md

   happens when you launch 10,000 ISPC tasks?
 What happens when you launch 10,000 threads?
 (For this thought experiment, please discuss in the general case
   - i.e. don't tie your discussion to this given mandelbrot program.)

+  > The difference exists in how operations are executed at the hardware level, and where the optimization is done.
+  > Center of execution differences: threads display speedup by using context switching and loading multiple execution context on one (or more) cores, such that more `different` tasks are done at once.
+ISPC tasks on the other hand uses the multiple ALUs available, such that more `same` tasks on the instruction level are done at once on multiple cores (by using `launch`).
+The place where parallelization is done is different.
+  > Optimizations: thread optimizations are done by hand to change how the code is executed.
+ISPC tasks optimizations are done semi-automatically (the hand optimization part is the number of tasks) by underlying software to abuse parallelization on the per instruction level.
+By using `launch` the ISPC complier can also manage and assign tasks to threads with optimization.

 _The smart-thinking student's question_: Hey wait!
 Why are there two different mechanisms (`foreach` and `launch`) for expressing independent, parallelizable